ecfeed/ecfeed.csharp/README.md

 Don't hesitate to experiment with the code and modify the welcome model.
 It can be recreated easily and there is no better way to learn than hands-on exercises.

-However, have in mind that the ID of every model is unique.
-If you want to copy and paste the example, be sure to change it accordingly.
+However, have in mind that the ID of every model (including the welcome model) is unique.
+If you want to copy and paste the example, be sure to update it accordingly.

 ## NUnit

-The provided library can be used to create test cases for NUnit, which is one of the most common C# testing framework.
+The ecfeed library can be used to create test cases for NUnit, which is one of the most common testing frameworks for C#.
 It is possible, because generation methods return the 'IEnumerable<object[]>' interface, which might be directly used as the data source.

 Inside a new folder open the terminal and type 'dotnet new nunit'.
 This command creates a new C# test project.

 ```C#
 using System.Collections;